Sly-Harvey/NixOS/.github/README.md

 > [!Note]
 > <p>You should review the configuration variables in `flake.nix` before installing.<br>
 > Also, check the imports at the top of `hosts/Default/configuration.nix`</p>
-You can use the install script while booted into a system or in the live installer.<br>
+You can use the `install.sh` script while booted into a system or in the live installer.<br>
 If you prefer the latter, you can obtain an ISO from https://nixos.org/download.<br>
 The minimal ISO is recommended, but you can use any.
 ```bash